Recruiting Guidelines & Policies

-Career Services works with a wide variety of recruiters, each year and our staff is trained to meet the needs of any organization, large or small.
+Career Development Services works with a wide variety of recruiters, each year and our staff is trained to meet the needs of any organization, large or small.
 Our goal is to make recruiting both convenient and productive for every organization.

 Scheduling On-Campus Interviews and Posting Opportunities:

 To schedule on-campus interviews or post your opportunities, please sign up on our online recruiting tool RAMTRAK to get started.
 For instructions on how to navigate RamTrak please read the Employers Guide.
 If you have questions please contact the office of Career Services at 336.750.3240.

 A company's job description is posted for a designated time period.
 During this time, interested applicants will submit their materials into RamTrak, our online system.
 After the resume deadline, the company will select candidates, (and any alternate) to interview.
 Note: Unless a closed schedule is requested, slots not filled by company selections (or alternates) will be made available to other students who meet the job specifications.
 (A closed schedule results when a company decides to fill an interview schedule with preselected students only (no alternates or additions accepted).

 Upon request, students can provide companies with official copies of their transcripts.
 The Office of the Registrar maintains a three-business day turnaround for printing.
 Please let us know early in the process if you will need students to provide transcripts.